Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions: Abstract

 \section{Abstract}

-The ultrafast conversion of electrical to optical signals at the nanoscale is of fundamental interest for data processing, telecommunication and optical interconnects.
-However, the modulation bandwidths of semiconductor LEDs are limited by the spontaneous recombination rate of electron-hole pairs and the footprint of electrically-driven ultrafast lasers is too large for practical on-chip integration.
-A metal-insulator-metal (MIM) tunnel junction approaches the ultimate size limit of electronic devices and its operating speed is fundamentally limited only by the tunneling time.
-Here we study the conversion of electron energy -- localized in vertical gold--h-BN--gold tunnel junctions -- into free space photons, mediated by resonant slot antennas.
-Optical antennas efficiently bridge the size-mismatch between nanoscale volumes and far-field radiation and strongly enhance the electron-photon conversion efficiency.
-We achieve polarized, directional and resonantly enhanced light emission from inelastic electron tunneling and establish a novel platform for studying the interaction of electrons with strong electromagnetic fields.
-Our results pave the way for the further development of nanoscopic sources of light enabled by the combination of nanophotonic design principles and nanoelectronics.\\
+The ultrafast conversion of electrical signals to optical signals at the nanoscale is of fundamental interest for data processing, telecommunication and optical interconnects.
+However, the modulation bandwidths of semiconductor light-emitting diodes are limited by the spontaneous recombination rate of electron-hole pairs, and the footprint of electrically driven ultrafast lasers is too large for practical on-chip integration.
+A metal-insulator-metal tunnel junction approaches the ultimate size limit of electronic devices and its operating speed is fundamentally limited only by the tunneling time.
+Here, we study the conversion of electrons -- localized in vertical gold-hexagonal boron nitride-gold tunnel junctions -- to free-space photons, mediated by resonant slot antennas.
+Optical antennas efficiently bridge the size mismatch between nanoscale volumes and far-field radiation and strongly enhance the electron-photon conversion efficiency.
+We achieve polarized, directional and resonantly enhanced light emission from inelastic electron tunneling and establish a novel platform for studying the interaction of electrons with strongly localized electromagnetic fields. \\

-Optical nanoantennas are elements that couple free space radiation to material structures with volumes that are orders of magnitude smaller than the wavelength of a visible photon (400 to \unit[700]{nm})~\cite{bharadwaj09a,alu08a,greffet10a,novotny11a,biagioni12a}.
+Optical nanoantennas are elements that couple free space radiation to material structures with length scales that are orders of magnitude smaller than the wavelength of a visible photon (400 to \unit[700]{nm})~\cite{bharadwaj09a,alu08a,greffet10a,novotny11a,biagioni12a}.
 Incoming radiation is converted into localized surface plasmon polaritons (LSPPs) -- time-harmonic oscillations of the free electron gas -- that concentrate electromagnetic energy into ultrasmall volumes \cite{schuller10}.
 Many optical antennas owe their design to their macroscopic radiofrequency predecessors like linear dipole antennas \cite{muehlschlegel05,alu08a}, Yagi-Uda antennas \cite{curto10} or bow-tie antennas \cite{kinkhabwala09}. \\[-1.5ex]